 A programme of year-long traineeships, opening up the arts and heritage workforce to the next generation of diverse talent

-Sixteen trainees will begin their placements in October 2018, the first cohort of New Museum School.
-They will take part in a monthly programme of trips and professional development days, a ‘Create Audiences’ audience development course, as well getting involved in a podcasting project.
+Sixteen trainees will begin their placements in October 2018, the first cohort of New Museum School, with a second cohort starting in 2019.
+Trainees will take part in a monthly programme of trips and professional development days, a ‘Create Audiences’ audience development course, as well getting involved in a podcasting project.

 Whether interested in digital engagement, learning and outreach or collection care, the programme offers an alternative route into a career in heritage.
 Over the course of a year trainees will develop skills within a specific department of a host organisation and receive a tailored RQF Diploma in Cultural Heritage.

 New Museum School is a collaboration between Create Jobs and Culture & and aims to open up the UK arts and heritage workforce to more diverse talent, offering high quality training at some of London’s leading organisations.

 Monthly professional development days including venue visits, peer learning, networking and guest training